WeichenStars/WeichenStars.github.io/_pages/research.md

   - /astrophysics/
 ---

-## 1. Probing galaxy formation and gas in high-redshift cosmic web node
+## 1. Probing galaxy formation and gas in high-redshift cosmic web node at z>3

-Galaxies are not isolated islands in the Universe: They form and evolve inside large-scale environments, which involve dark matter and flows of gas (CGM/IGM).
+Galaxies are not isolated cosmic islands: They form and evolve inside large-scale environments which involve dark matter and flows of gas.
 Observing and analyzing the formation of high-redshift galaxies in environments with special characteristics can deliver a long-awaited opportunity for us to (a) understand what roles the environmental characteristics play in early galaxy formation and (b) conduct a "stress test'' to galaxy formation models.

 <!---
 My research is largely focused on a unique quasar field, MQN01, which hosts a node of cosmic web at z=3.2.<sup>*footnote*</sup> This field also features high concentration of galaxies, massive black holes, and the gas inside and around galaxies.